3rdRingwood/3rdringwood.github.io/cubs/index.md

 ## Useful Information and Links

-### RAMA PACK will meet on Tuesday evenings as follows:
+### RAMA PACK will meet on Tuesday evenings 6.00 - 7.30pm.

-All Sixes together 6.00 - 7.30pm (until further notice).

 ---